kyverno/website/content/en/docs/Kyverno CLI/_index.md

 ### Apply

 The `apply` command is used to perform a dry run on one or more policies with a given set of input resources.
 This can be useful to determine a policy's effectiveness prior to committing to a cluster.
 In the case of mutate policies, the `apply` command can show the mutated resource as an output.
 The input resources can either be resource manifests (one or multiple) or can be taken from a running Kubernetes cluster.

-{{% alert title="Note" color="info" %}}
-Kyverno CLI `apply` supports files from URLs both as policies and resources.
+The  `apply` command supports files from URLs both as policies and resources.
-{{% /alert %}}

 Apply to a resource: